wasmCloud/wasmcloud-dev-site/content/app-dev/_index.en.md

 type : "docs"
 ---

-The wasmcloud documentation is separated out _roughly_ by task.
-If you are a _platform builder_, and are working on building a foundation on which other application developers can build, then you'll want to check out the [platform builder](/platform-builder) section.
+The wasmCloud documentation is separated out _roughly_ by task.
+If you are a _platform builder_, and are working on providing a foundation on which other application developers can build, then you'll want to check out the [platform builder](/platform-builder) section.
+If you're thinking about building your own capability providers, creating new capability contracts, or customizing deployment for various enterprise scenarios, then the **platform builder** section is for you.

-This section is for application developers--developers looking to build applications that they can take from a napkin sketch to production.
-If you're looking to build portable, composable, easily deployed business logic that can securely utilize all kinds of capabilities without ever taking on direct dependencies, then this section is for you.
+This section is for application developers--developers looking to build distributed applications that they can take from a napkin sketch to production.
+If you're looking to build portable, composable, easily deployed business logic that can securely utilize all kinds of capabilities without ever taking on direct dependencies, then this **app development** section is for you.